 How You Can Help

 Family Promise is committed to alleviating homelessness in Southern Chester County, Pennsylvania.
-They help homeless families and children achieve lasting self-sufficiency and stable housing.
-Shelter, meals, and comprehensive support services are provided through a network of congregations and volunteers until those in need can find sustainable housing.
+They help families experiencing homelessness achieve lasting self-sufficiency and stable housing.

 Good Works is a faith-based nonprofit organization which exists to improve the living conditions for low-income families in Chester County, PA.
 Good Works transforms substandard houses into warmer, safer, and drier homes.
 Their services are offered to homeowners at no cost and volunteers do most of the repairs.
 Westminster has two teams working on the home improvements the second and third Saturdays of each month.